cakephp/docs/en/controllers.rst

-When you use controller methods with :php:meth:`~Cake\\Routing\\RequestActionTrait::requestAction()` you will typcially retun a ``Response`` istance.
+When you use controller methods with :php:meth:`~Cake\\Routing\\RequestActionTrait::requestAction()` you will typcially retun a ``Response`` instance.
 If you have controller methods that are used for normal web requests + requestAction, you should check the request type before returning::